AdarshDeep999/Vidify-Video-Generation-Project/README.md

 Open the bradAI_Video_Generator.ipynb file from this repository in Google Colab.

 Configure API Keys:
 This project requires API keys from three different services.
-In the Colab notebook, open the Secrets Manager (key icon 🔑 on the left sidebar) and add the following four secrets:
+In the Colab notebook, fill these in required cell:

 GOOGLE_API_KEY: Your key from Google AI Studio.